5 Ways to Attract More Lenders to Your Business Loan Request

 The good news is that mid-market borrowers with strong financials are still able to secure a loan.
 The best way to improve your chances is to put your deal in front of multiple lenders that are looking for borrowers that match your criteria.
 You can also make some smart adjustments to your loan package to make your deal even more attractive—and perhaps garner some competition for your business.

-Here are five ways to fine-tune your loan application and obtain the funding you need.
+Here are five ways to fine-tune your loan application, attract more lenders to your loan request and obtain the funding you need.

 1. Start with reasonable expectations